PotatoGod123/AboutMe/README.md

 - Took about and hour or so to fully code, mainly just getting a feeling for at first.
 Pro tip, focus!!! no procastination!

 - for loops inside for loops, so much trouble

+- Collab with a fellow student, went pretty well and started building code while working with other people